wisejw/wisejw.github.io/_pages/about.md

 # 💬 Services
 <strong>Reviewers:</strong>
-- Serving as a PC or reviewer for conferences/journals: _AAAI_, _CAAI Transactions on Intelligence Technology_.
+- Serving as a PC or reviewer for conferences/journals: _AAAI_, _CAAI Transactions on Intelligence Technology(CAAI TRIT)_.
 - As an external reviewer, I have reviewed for _TKDE_, _TMM_, _IP&M_ and _IJCNN_.
 - <strong>I am eager to contribute as a reviewer for conferences or journals.</strong>